-When handling a divorce, choose Greater Orlando Appraisal Assoc., Inc. to provide a realistic value of the shared home.
+If you are handling a divorce, choose Greater Orlando Appraisal Assoc., Inc. to provide a realistic value of the common home.

-Finalizing a divorce involves many decisions, including "Who gets the house".
-There are generally two options when discussing the shared residence - it can be put up for sale and the proceeds divvied up, or one party can "buy out" the other.
+We realize that divorce can be very difficult.
+There are numerous issues looming, including the fate of the house.
+There are generally two choices when it comes to real estate - it can be put up for sale and the proceeds divided, or one party can "buy out" the other.
 In either case, one or both parties would be wise to order an appraisal of the residence.

-FL attorneys as well as accountants depend on our appraisals when ascertaining what the real property is worth for estates, divorces, or other disputes where it is material.
-We have an abundance of expertise working with everyone involved and We understand their needs and are used to dealing with all parties involved.
-We submit appraisal reports for courts or various agencies that meet or exceed their requirements.
+FL attorneys as well as accountants rely on our appraisals when calculating real property values for estates, divorces, or other disputes where it is important.
+We have an abundance of expertise working with everyone involved and We understand their needs and are accustomed to dealing with all parties involved.
+We create appraisal documents for courts or various agencies that meet or exceed their requirements.

-As a legal professional representing a client in a divorce, your case's material facts often necessitates an appraisal to determine fair market value for the residential real estate involved.
-Often the divorce date may not be the same as the date you ordered the appraisal.
-We're comfortable with the methods and all that it means to complete a retroactive appraisal that has an effective date and Fair Market Value estimate corresponding to the date of divorce.
-We perform a reasonable number of divorce appraisals (unfortunately) and we understand that they need to be handled delicately.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, ensuring the utmost discretion.
+For legal professionals handling a divorce, your case's evidence regularly requires an appraisal to establish fair market value for the residential real estate involved.
+A great deal of the time the divorce date may not be the same as the date you purchased the appraisal.
+We're versed in the processes and requirements requisite to complete a retroactive appraisal that has an effective date and Fair Market Value opinion matching the date of divorce.
+For each divorce appraisal we handle we remain mindful of the fact that they require prudence with total professionalism.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which means the highest amount of confidentiality, ensuring the utmost discretion.